I don’t believe that everyone should be eating the same diet.

-For these disorders (which happen to be the biggest health problems in the world) we have at least 21 randomized controlled trials that prove, without a shadow of a doubt, that carb restricted diets yield better results than the low-fat diet that is commonly prescribed.
+For these disorders, we have at least 21 randomized controlled trials that prove, without a shadow of a doubt, that carb restricted diets yield better results than the low-fat diet that is commonly prescribed.

 1. Low-Carb Leads to Effortless Calorie Restriction

 In studies where low-fat and low-carb diets are compared, the carb restricted dieters are often allowed to eat until fullness, while the fat restricted groups need to count calories and control portions.